yebin1926/InspiritAI/README.md

 Linear Regression: Finding best price of cars using data

-Computer Vision: Classifying the presence of a dog on the road when a car is visually monitoring the road
+Computer Vision: Classifying the presence of a dog on the road for a self-driving car

 Natural Language Processing: Sentiment Classification of Review Comments